maratai/craftery/fiber_arts.md

 # Knitting
 - Virginia D. McGlynn, illus.
 Walter J. McGlynn. *Knitting Illustrated for Beginners and Others*.
 Terrific instructional booklet.
 It's no one else's fault that I bounced off knitting after trying it for a few years! **Recommended**.

+# Lacemaking, General
+- Frances Johnson. *Collecting Antique Linens, Lace, and Needlework: Identification, Restoration, and Prices*.
+1991.
+Frankly, this book is classist as fuck and I despise the author (I'm sure the feeling would be mutual), but this is nevertheless an excellent *reference* on lace (etc) styles, with many black-and-white photos.

 ## Lacemaking: Needle Lace
 My main interest is needle lace because of the low supply/tool requirement (fabric, needle, thread) so I tend not to track e.g. crochet or bobbin lace instructional materials.
 Sorry!

 - Hazel Blomkamp. *Needle Lace Techniques for Hand Embroidery*.
 I picked up a used hardcopy at some trouble but happily (?), there's at least one digital edition available now (for Amazon Kindle IIRC).
 Terrific, beautiful diagrams. **Recommended**.
+- Jacquelin Peter. *A Practical Guide to Needle Lace*.
+Probably one of the better in-print contemporary guides to needle lace techniques.
+This is translated into English from the French; I've seen comments that some of the translations are awkward, but I don't have the expertise to tell. **Recommended**.
 - DMC Library. *Needle-Made Laces: 1st Series*.
 I own this in hardcopy, but it's in the public domain and readily available online. **Recommended**.
 - *Needlecraft* No. 16. *Point Lace Work*.
 I own this in hardcopy, but it's in the public domain and readily available online.

+# Patterns: General

+## Patterns: Clothing
+- John Marshall. *Make Your Own Japanese Clothes: Patterns and Ideas for Modern Wear*.
+1988.
+A superlative book in terms of explanations and diagrams despite the stick-figure nature of the figures.
+Includes a bit of sociocultural context as well as adaptations for "modern" (USAn?) wear. **Recommended**.

 # Ply Magazine
 - *Cotton*.
 Spring 2016. **to-read**